ZhaoJ9014/face.evoLVe/README.md

 - Please consult and consider citing the following papers:

       @inproceedings{li2024two,
-      title={Two in One Go: Single-stage Emotion Recognition with Decoupled Subject-context Transformer}, author={Li, Xinpeng and Wang, Teng and Zhao, Jian and Mao, Shuyi and Wang, Jinbao and Zheng, Feng and Peng, Xiaojiang and Li, Xuelong}, booktitle={ACM MM},
+      title={Two in One Go: Single-stage Emotion Recognition with Decoupled Subject-Context Transformer}, author={Li, Xinpeng and Wang, Teng and Zhao, Jian and Mao, Shuyi and Wang, Jinbao and Zheng, Feng and Peng, Xiaojiang and Li, Xuelong}, booktitle={ACM MM},
       year={2024}